Data forensics

 What types of misconduct does data forensics uncover?

 When designing statistical detection methods for use in data forensics we ask, “if a person was engaging in this specific type of fraudulent behavior, what traces might be left behind in their data patterns?”.
-Then we design innovative ways to detect those patterns.
+Then we design innovative ways to detect those patterns and extract evidence.
 This might include:

 How are different types of fraud and misconduct revealed in the data?